onnx/models/models/mobilenet/README.md

 ## MMS archive
-[MXNet Model Server](https://github.com/awslabs/mxnet-model-server) (MMS) is a flexible and easy tool to serve deep learning models from ONNX or MXNet.
-To learn about ONNX model serving with MMS, head over to this [doc](https://github.com/awslabs/mxnet-model-server/blob/master/docs/export_from_onnx.md).
 * Version 2:
  Mobilenetv2-1.0 ; Size: 5MB
  Mobilenetv2-0.5 ; Size: 5MB

 ## Dataset
 Dataset used for train and validation: [ILSVRC2012](http://www.image-net.org/challenges/LSVRC/2012/).

 Check [imagenet_prep](../imagenet_prep.md) for guidelines on preparing the dataset.
 ## Example notebook
 View the notebook [imagenet_inference](../imagenet_inference.ipynb) to understand how to use above models for doing inference.
 Make sure to specify the appropriate model name in the notebook
 ## Training notebook